me-box/lib-node-databox/samples/app-hello-world/README.md

      git clone https://github.com/me-box/lib-node-databox.git

-Run the following commands in a terminal
+Run the following commands in a terminal.
+To build the local databox image.

 ```
 cd ./lib-node-databox/samples/app-hello-world